KLYMS/SIEM-SOAR/README.md

 > - Generated logs in service directories
 > - Configuration files created during deployment
 >
-> This option is particularly useful for practice environments and testing scenarios where you want to start fresh.
+> This option is handy for practice environments and testing scenarios where you want to start fresh.

 ### 4. Verify Deployment